wermos/blog/_posts/2022-12-03-postmodern-xiao-team.md

 >
 > This name discussion is difficult.

-The blog post continues on to say
+The blog post goes on to say
 > You see, there is a slight tendency to postmodern.
 Maybe, you have a better idea.

 which is where I got the idea for the word _Postmodern_ from! :see_no_evil: